-Investment Adviser: Invesco Advisers, Inc. (Invesco or the Adviser)
+Investment Adviser: Invesco Advisers, Inc.

 Portfolio Manager Title Length of Service on the Fund John Delano, CFA Portfolio Manager 2019 (predecessor fund 2017)

 Purchase and Sale of Fund Shares

 You cannot purchase or sell (redeem) shares of the Fund directly.
 Please contact the insurance company that issued your variable product for more information on the purchase and sale of Fund shares.
 For more information, see "Other Information-Purchase and Redemption of Shares" in the prospectus.